dairefinn/discord-bot/README.md

+> [!IMPORTANT]
+> While this version of the bot still works, it is no longer in active developemnt.
+See the `main` branch for the latest changes.

 # Overview

 This is a bot for the Discord app which I am creating because I am bored waiting for the game "The Lord of the Rings: Return to Moria" to install :)